 Firms that manage up to $150 million in private funds only or manage strictly venture capital funds, may be eligible for a registration exemption.

 Firms that manage less than $25 million in assets under management should review local state law to identify any registration requirements.

 Our global compliance team also has an in-depth understanding of regulatory regimes across jurisdictions, including the SEC, FCA and SFC.
 We have helped firms to build and maintain the compliance infrastructure, policies and procedures that meets regulatory standards.
-Once firms are SEC registered, we also provide ongoing compliance support and advisory services including SEC mock examinations, on-site SEC examination support, annual self-assessments, regulatory filings/reporting and alerts on changes in regulations.
+Once firms have the SEC registration, we provide ongoing compliance support and advisory services including SEC mock examinations, , on-site SEC examination support, annual self-assessments, regulatory filings/reporting and alerts on changes in regulations.